Underewarrr/3d-unity-online-game/README.md

 * World should generate automatic.
 - [ ] Build System for players
 * Player should be able to build houses and objects.
+- [ ] Player Health Network
+* Player should have a sync health

 Under construction